 What should I do on my first trip to Vegas?

-Every first-timer in Vegas should cruise the Strip, either by foot or by car.
-You’ll also want to eat at one of the popular buffets or restaurants along the Vegas Strip and see a show, such as LOVE by Cirque du Soleil.
+Every first-timer in Vegas should check out The Strip.
+Eat at one of the popular buffets or restaurants and see a show, such as LOVE by Cirque du Soleil.
 If you like shopping, explore the Miracle Mile Shops or Fashion Show.
-If you like rides, check out the roller coaster at New York-New York or ride the High Roller Observation Wheel.
+If you like rides, check out the roller coaster at New York-New York or the High Roller Observation Wheel.

 How long should I stay in Vegas for the first time?